贫穷布施难。 豪贵学道难。

 Relying upon learning yet giving rise to conceit, is like fertile soil with growth of grass and weeds, which instead harm the good grains.

-The Buddha already said that there are four kinds of beings who should not be overlooked.
+The Buddha already said that there are four kinds of things who should not be overlooked.
 First, fire although tiny should not be overlooked.
 Second, dragons although small should not be overlooked.
 Third, princes although young should not be overlooked.
 Fourth, śramaṇas although junior should not be overlooked.
 Now having those yet to learn, and those yet to know, they should not be overlooked thus.

 With the mind impartial, thus with generosity’s difficulty surpassing giving to the Thus Come One, with giving to the most lowly beggar, this has meritorious virtues without difference.